 Crafting your own holiday parenting time plan

-If you and your ex do not wish to follow the IPTG, you can craft—before the divorce or paternity case is final—a specific holiday parenting time plan that works for you.
-For example, if your family traditionally celebrates the holiday on Christmas Eve, then an agreement could provide that your children spend Christmas Eve with you.
+If you and your ex do not wish to follow the IPTG, you can craft a specific holiday parenting time plan that works for you.
+This can occur before the divorce or paternity case is final.
+For example, if your family traditionally celebrates the holiday on Christmas Eve, then an agreement could provide that your children spend it with you.

-If you would like to talk about the IPTG, or are interested in assistance in preparing or modifying a parenting time schedule, contact Kisti Good Risse at 765-742-9066 or email@example.com.
+If you would like to talk about the IPTG, or are interested in assistance in preparing or modifying a parenting time schedule, contact Kisti Good Risse at 765-742-9066.

 The content of this blog is intended to be general and informational in nature.
 It is advertising material and is not intended to be, nor is it, legal advice to or for any particular person, case, or circumstance.
 Each situation is different, and you should consult an attorney if you have any questions about your situation.